+Food Processors

-2020 PROGRESS Audit results OUR PERFORMANCE OUR SUPPLIERS Fiscal 2018 Fiscal 2019 Fiscal 2020 93% Owned manufacturing locations 823 020 93% Number of sites audited 20 19 23 supplier audits, including 510 ingredient of facilities worldwide audited Locations with audits, 154 packaging audits and 74 pet 16 9 noncompliances and/or certified by independent ingredient audits, and 85 co-producer third parties using globally audits conducted % of noncompliances recognized food safety criteria, :94% 89% 65% resolved GFSI certification of our suppliers: Co-packers 96% Number of sites audited 47 35 sites adulted 47 Ð Locations with 31 17 14 noncompliances 94% 92.9 cilities Global Initiative (GESI) certified % of noncompliances :68% 98% 53% resolved .
-3,482 Tier 1 direct suppliers 420 Number of sites audited 38 11 suppliers participated in food safety training sessions Locations with :24 6 training academy noncompliances % of noncompliances 3.6 million 55% :60% :0% resolved For fiscal 2018 and 2019, some data differ compared to prior reports due to changes in methodology (% of noncompliances resolved are reported based on the number of findings rather than the number of suppliers with capital investment findings) as well as improvements in data collection and accuracy.
-Of noncompliances identified for owned manufacturing locations in fiscal 2020, 36% related to human rights and Certification: We are now using a single global certification body for all G neral Mills owned sites, which 64% related to health, safety and environment.
+2020 PI ROGRESS Audit results OUR PERFORMANCE OUR SUPPLIERS Addit lesuits Fiscal 2018 Fiscal 2019 Fiscal 2020 93% 027 Owned manufacturing loc ations .1 93% 823 20 19 23 of facilities worldwide audited and/or certified by independent supplier audits, including 510 ingredient audits, 154 packaging audits and 74 pet ingredient audits, and 85 co-producer Locations with noncompliances 12 9 16 third parties using globally recognized food safety criteria, audits conducted GFSI certification of our suppliers: % of noncompliances resolved 94% 89% 65% 96% GLOBAL GLOBAL NORTH AMERICAL CO-PRODUCTION INGREDIENT INGREDIENT Co-packers 96% SITES SUPPLIERS VENDOR SITES Number of sites audited 47 35 22 of company-owned production facilities Global 94% 71.8% 92.9% Locations with noncompliances 31 17 14 Food Safety Initiative (GFSI) certified 000 % of noncompliances resolved 68% 98% 53% 3,482 420 Tier 1 direct suppliers pliers professionals trained through global suppliers participated in food safety Number of sites audited 38 11 1 centers of excellence and online training academy training sessions Locations with noncompliances 24 6 6 1 \$13.6 million % of noncompliances resolved 60% 55% 0% invested into food safety, equal to 9.25% of total supply chain essential For fiscal 2018 and 2019, some d

+For fiscal 2018 and 2019, some data differ compared to prior reports due to changes in methodology (% of noncompliances resolved are reported based on the number of findings rather than the number of suppliers with findings) as well as improvements in data collection and accuracy.

+• Reports the results of the Responsible Sourcing program in detail including information on share of facilities audited or certified by independent third parties, number of professionals trained through global centers of excellence and capital reinvested for Supply Chain development.

+Source: General Mills Global Responsibility Page:15

-includes annual audits aligned with the Food Safety System Certification (FSSC) standard.
-Due to audit timing delays in Brazil caused by COVID-19, we did not complete 100% of audits during the fiscal year.
-"Includes Blue Buffalo pet food facilities
+Certification: We are now using a single global certification body for all General Mills owned sites, which includes annual audits aligned with the Food Safety System Certification (FSSC) standard.
+Due to audit triming delays in Rezail caused by COVID-19, we did not complete 100% of audits thum; the fiscal year.

+"Includes Blue Buffalo pet food facilities.